 Unfortunately, these libraries can only be configured to encode either 8-bit or 10/12-bit but not both compiled simultaneously.
 The 10-bit compiled Cinelerra can read 8-bit or 10-bit but can only render to 10-bit.
 Newer video equipment may take advantage of the 10-bit color depth for improved quality.

-Note for 32-bit 14.2 Slackware, before running the configure you will need the following exports:
+Note for 32-bit 14.2 Slackware, Debian, Gentoo, Arch, FreeBSD, before running the configure, you will need to set up the following: